On the market for a brand new whittling knife?

 The only concern that we had was with the sharpness of the blades.
 If stored away, this should not be an issue.

-- Has a great fold-in safety feature.
+- Has an outstanding fold-in safety feature.

 - Highly regarded among beginners and seasoned users alike.